vmandela99/demonar/content/pages/about/content3.md

 weight: 3
 ---

 We have our head quarters in Nairobi.
-We are located in Central business district (CBD), at Old Norwich towers, 2nd floor.
+We are located in Central business district (CBD).